Woodside Energy: Sunrise LNG development

 The Greater Sunrise gas development lies in the Timor Sea north of Australia and includes the Sunrise and Troubadour fields, which were discovered in 1974.
 Greater Sunrise is located about 450 km north-west of Darwin and 150 km south-east of East Timor.
 Approximately 80% of the fields lie within Australian waters, with the remainder in jointly administered waters.
 The Greater Sunrise fields have a total contingent dry gas resource of 5.13 e12cuft and 225.9 e6oilbbl of condensate.
 The Sunrise JV participants are Woodside (operator) (33.4%), ConocoPhillips (30%), Shell (26.6%) and Osaka Gas (10%).

 In April 2010 Shell's floating liquefied natural gas technology was selected by the Sunrise Joint Venture for developing the Greater Sunrise gas fields in the Timor Sea.
 The Woodside-operated JV is now seeking to engage regulators on the concept selection process.

 Australia Oil

-Woodside owns and operates a number of oil developments offshore Western Australia, including the Ngujima-Yin FPSO, the Pyrenees FPSO, and the Okha FPSO.
+Woodside owns and operates a number of oil developments off Western Australia, including the Ngujima-Yin FPSO, the Pyrenees FPSO, and the Okha FPSO.